Manual Machining

 linear

 In a straight line along a single axis.
-Linear workpieces can be aligned on a mill worktable using a precision machinist square.
+Linear workpieces may be rectangular or bar-shaped.

 lubricates

-To use a fluid to reduce the friction between components.
+To use a substance to reduce the friction between components.
 Lubricating a cutting tool typically reduces resistance, heat, and wear.

 machinability